x

 What is Juvederm?

 Juvederm is an FDA-approved hyaluronic acid dermal filler (HA filler).
 HA is a complex sugar that is identical to the hyaluronic acid your body naturally makes and helps the skin retain moisture.
 Juvederm is synthetically made, and it is not derived from humans or animals.
-Because it’s identical to the naturally occurring substance in your own body, it breaks down naturally.
+Because it’s identical to the naturally occurring substance in your own body, it breaks down naturally at the injection sites.

 We offer a number of different types of Juvederm, including the following: